nearform/udaru/README.md

 To access the database using the pgAdmin you have to fill in also the container IP beside the database names and access credentials.
 The container IP can be seen with `docker ps`.

+### Migrations

+For testing and documentation purposes we have db migrations.

+We use [`postgrator`](https://github.com/rickbergfalk/postgrator) and you can find the sql files in the [`database/migrations`](/database/migrations) folder.

+To run the migrations you just need to execute

+`node database/migrate.js --version=<version>`

+Running the tests (`npm test`) or setting up the app with the test db (`npm run app:init-test-db`) will automaticcaly bring the db to the latest version.

 ## Service

 The service will respond http calls such as